ScholCommLab/fhe-plos/README.md

 | Code | [GitHub](https://github.com/ScholCommLab/fhe-plos-paper)|
 | Data | [Dataverse](https://dataverse.harvard.edu/privateurl.xhtml?token=58246dfc-bdf8-454d-8edc-60d5918dedfc) |

+This article is part of a broader investigation of the hidden engagement on Facebook.
+More information about the project can be found [here](https://github.com/ScholCommLab/facebook-hidden-engagement).

 ## Instructions

-### Requirements

-To reproduce results Python 3.5 is required.
-To explore results interactively Jupyter Notebook is also required.
+All scripts have been written with Python 3.x.
+To explore results interactively a working instance of Jupyter Notebooks/Labs is required.

-Packages specified in `requirements.txt` need to be installed via
+Packages specified in `requirements.txt` can be installed via

 ```pip install -r requirements.txt```